jobearry/jobearry-profile/README.md

 # My Profile Website

-Here lies information about me, my background and my skillset.
+Here lies a website that I created that contains information about me, my background and my skillset.